GeorgeStrakhov/essays-thoughts-letters/essays/108-thoughts-for-strategists/108-thoughts-for-strategists.md

 75. In thinking and in conversation, Coordinates, Horizons and Frames matter much more than the actual data points and arguments.
 76. What's happening in the world is mostly [fuss and misery](https://64.media.tumblr.com/bc0f22eba26efd2d183f16af1bd7743c/tumblr_mmcg7kaDh41rz9bujo1_400.jpg).
 One way to cope is pretending you are an [anthropologist from Mars](https://en.wikipedia.org/wiki/Oliver_Sacks) in disguise - observing, empathizing, understanding these wonderfully odd and self-defeating Earthlings.
 77. A good brief is a window.
 It allows you to do people-watching from a whole new angle.
 78. None of us is as dumb as all of us.
 Collective decision-making is most often a path to hell.
-Occasionally and slowly incredible decisions arise from the crowds, but this is (as of today) unreliable, especially in time-constraint situations.
+Occasionally and slowly incredible decisions arise from the crowds, but this is (as of today) unreliable, especially in time-constrained situations.
 79. For numbers above 2, there is an inverse correlation between the number of authors and the quality of writing.
 80. In a finite world with multiple players who are bound to meet each other again - [cooperation](https://en.wikipedia.org/wiki/The_Evolution_of_Cooperation) is the most powerful strategy.
 81. [You don't necessarily have to agree with everything you say](https://en.wikipedia.org/wiki/Marshall_McLuhan).
 Sometimes saying the things you don't agree with is necessary to move the conversation forward.
 It can also be fun and liberating.